Buy Bike Insurance in 60 Seconds⚡

 What is a Duplicate RC?

 A duplicate Registration Certificate (RC) is an official copy of your vehicle's original RC, issued by the Regional Transport Office (RTO).
-It serves as legal proof of vehicle ownership, just like the original, and becomes necessary when the original RC is lost, stolen, damaged, or destroyed.
-Think of it as a replacement for your car or bike's "birth certificate."
+It serves as legal proof of vehicle ownership.
+It contains crucial information about the vehicle, such as its registration number, chassis and engine numbers, as well as the name and address of the owner.

-• Lost or Stolen RC (and potentially bike): If your RC is lost or stolen, you will need a duplicate RC book to prove ownership.
+• Lost or Stolen RC (and potentially bike): If your bike RC or RC book is lost or stolen, you will need a duplicate RC book to prove ownership.
 In the worst scenario, if your bike was also stolen (a common scenario when an RC goes missing), you will need both the duplicate RC and your bike insurance policy to file a claim.
 The RC proves you owned the bike, and your bike insurance policy confirms it was insured.

 Without both, your claim could be denied.
 Filing an FIR with the police is the first step in both getting a duplicate RC and filing a bike insurance claim in India.
 However, ensure you have a comprehensive bike insurance policy as it covers loss due to theft to your insured motorcycle.

 • Transfer of Ownership: When selling your bike, you will need to transfer the RC to the new owner.
 This process usually involves issuing a new RC, which in a sense is a "duplicate" reflecting the new ownership.
-The RC transfer of bike is a critical step in this process.
+The RC transfer of the bike is a critical step in this process.

 What is the Process for Duplicate RC Download?

 There is an online procedure for duplicate RC download.
-Follow the below steps for duplicate RC download:
+Follow the steps below for duplicate RC download:

 Documents Required for Duplicate Bike RC Download